 Working as an IBD specialist nurse is an incredibly rewarding job.
 You really get to know your patients, you get to watch them through their journey and when you manage to make a difference to people's lives you just can’t really put that into words.

-IBD is a challenging condition and having the right attitude is essential.
-IBD is both emotionally and physically demanding for patients, and connecting with your patient is an important part of the support you provide.
+Crohn's and Colitis are challenging conditions and having the right attitude is essential.
+Crohn's and Colitis are both emotionally and physically demanding for patients, and connecting with your patient is an important part of the support you provide.

 To thrive as an IBD Nurse Specialist, you will need to be: